herzbube/libsgfcplusplus/README.md

 >
 > SGFC was written primarily for Go/WeiQi/Baduk (GM[1]) files.
 It can't handle other games yet, i.e. it doesn't check any game-specific properties and values of other games than Go.
 It may even save erronous game-specific properties of other games!
 Use SGFC for other games with care.

+## Project status

+libsgfc++ has reached something that could be tentatively called a "beta phase".
+It has taken its first baby steps in an iOS project (via an Objective-C wrapper library [SgfcKit](https://github.com/herzbube/SgfcKit)), where it will now have to prove both stability and ease of use over the coming weeks and months.
+Although the API should be fairly stable, if using the library turns out to be too cumbersome there can still be drastic changes.

+Feel free to play around with libsgfc++, but at the moment, unless you are adventurous, I still advise against using it in earnest.
+Feedback how to improve the library or its build process is very welcome.

 ## Dependencies

 At runtime libsgfc++ depends on the C/C++ runtime library, the C++ standard library and possibly (depending on the platform) an iconv library.

 At build time libsgfc++ has the following dependencies:

 1. The main dependency, of course, is [SGFC](https://www.red-bean.com/sgf/sgfc/).
-A transitive dependency inherited from SGFC is [iconv](https://en.wikipedia.org/wiki/Iconv).
+A transitive dependency inherited from SGFC is [iconv](https://en.wikipedia.org/wiki/Iconv) (more on that see below).
 2. The second dependency is the unit test library [Catch2](https://github.com/catchorg/Catch2).
 3. The third dependency is the build management tool [CMake](https://cmake.org/cmake/help/latest/).
 4. A last dependency is [Doxygen](https://www.doxygen.org/), used to optionally generate the project's API documentation.